Herniated disc prevention

 What is a herniated disc?

-To better understand how to avoid a herniated disc requires a closer look at what a herniated disc actually is.
-The flexibility of the spine can be directly traced to small intervertebral pads that exist between the vertebrae in the spine.
-These spongy discs act like little shock absorbers for the body and bear the brunt of the recoil from daily activity.
-However, these discs are also prone to deterioration over time – as a result of this regular wear and tear.
-The discs can become thinned, protruded, or even ruptured (or herniated), which can lead to painful nerve compression if the contents of the disc come into contact with a nerve root or the spinal cord.
+However, these discs are also prone to deterioration over time as a result of regular wear and tear.
+The discs can become thinned, protruded or even ruptured (or herniated), which can lead to painful nerve compression if the inner disc fluid comes into contact with a nerve root or the spinal cord.

 - Quit smoking